splunk/public-o11y-docs/alerts-detectors-notifications/slo/view-slo.rst

 #.
 On the :strong:`Service Level Objectives (SLOs)` page, select the more icon (|more|) next to the SLO you want to add to a dashboard.
 #.
 In the actions menu, select :menuselection:`Add to dashboard..`.
 #.
 Search for an existing dashboard or create a new dashboard.
 #.
-Select :strong:`OK` to add the SLO to the dashboard.
+Select :strong:`OK` to add the SLI chart to the dashboard.

 .. note:: You must have write permission for a dashboard to add an SLI chart to it.